 Tseng does as he’s told and spots the men who took the backup, somehow catching up to them in time despite their considerable lead.
 Tseng then claims his mission is complete, even though he can’t have deleted the data in the middle of a hallway and doesn’t even seem to destroy it in any fashion?
 Whatever, I suppose that is the least important detail in the story right now.

 At this point, Tseng goes to help Verdot and you fight a series of robots.
 You both, uh, know that putting holes in robots doesn’t destroy them entirely, right?
 Your mission was to destroy them so that they couldn’t be reverse-engineered.
 Putting a few holes in them just… ugh, whatever.
 At this point, all they have to do is find the traitor, which leads to a weird line where the two of them act like they have info on the traitor already.
 This is actually true if you play as Verdot, but the game forgets to convey it to Tseng players!
-Unfortunately, a surviving terrorist activates the self-destruct mechanism on the ship.
+Unfortunately, a surviving terrorist activates the self-destruct mechanism on the ship (planting a bomb to destroy the robots would have worked well here!).
 You have 30 seconds to get out, and a series of rubble sprites fall down the screen as you go.
 These don’t seem to cause you any damage, but do foreshadow Tseng getting caught by one as part of a scripted sequence towards the end of the chase.
 Tseng urges Verdot to take the information about the traitor off the ship in line with the mission objectives, but Verdot insists the true meaning of Turkmas is complicated, you know?
 Yes, being proud of being evil can involve a lot of ass-pulls Verdot, funny you should say that!

 At this point, you get your prize for completing the episode, a Full-Cure materia.
 I doubt you get a copy if you replay as the other character, but this scene exists on every replay no matter what.